Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 98/100

-Reminiscent of the 2009 vintage, the 2019 Château Smith Haut Lafitte is rich and powerful in style, with aromas of blackcurrant, blueberry, and black raspberry, as well as notes of chalky minerality, smoky earth, tobacco, and pencil lead.
-A blend of 59% Cabernet Sauvignon, 36% Merlot, 4% Cabernet Franc, and the remainder Petit Verdot, this rich and creamy beauty has tremendous concentration, soft tannins, and the elegance and finesse characteristic of the vintage.
+Reminiscent of the 2009 vintage, the 2019 Château Smith Haut Lafitte offers a rich and powerful style with aromas of blackcurrant, blueberry, and black raspberry, along with notes of chalky minerality, smoky earth, tobacco, and pencil lead.
+A blend of 59% Cabernet Sauvignon, 36% Merlot, 4% Cabernet Franc, and the remainder Petit Verdot, this rich and velvety beauty possesses tremendous concentration, soft tannins, and the elegance and finesse characteristic of the vintage.
 It is one of the most concentrated and powerful wines of the vintage.
-It needs 4-5 years of bottle aging (or a good decanting) and will evolve for over 30 years if stored properly.
-We cannot say enough about what owners Daniel and Florence Cathiard, along with winemaker Fabien Teitgen, continue to achieve at this estate.
+It requires 4 to 5 years of bottle aging (or proper decanting) and will continue to evolve for over 30 years if stored properly.
+We cannot praise enough what owners Daniel and Florence Cathiard, along with winemaker Fabien Teitgen, continue to achieve at this estate.

 Le Figaro vins